mariaarabelo/mariaarabelo/README.md

-## Hi there, I`m Maria 👋
+## Hi there, I`m Maria! 👋

 ## About Me

 🎓 I’m a 3rd year student of Bachelors at Informatics and Computing Engineering, at the University of Porto.

 🌱 I’m currently learning german.

+🧋 Fun fact: when I lived in Taiwan, my asian name was 張艾亞 (Zhang aiya).

-🎯 I am very interested in cybersecurity and in low-level programming!
+⛏️ I am very interested in cybersecurity and in low-level programming!

-📚 I love solving assembling puzzles, complex problems and exploring new technologies.
+🧩 I love solving assembling puzzles, complex problems and exploring new technologies.

 ## Projects